Clayton County Spinal Cord Injury Lawyers

 If a claimant is seeking punitive damages, they must show, by clear and convincing evidence, that the faulty party was not just negligent but acted in a way that was intentional, malicious, or so reckless that it amounted to a disregard for the possible consequences.
 Personal injury cases that merit punitive damages are not typical in Clayton County but it is sometimes appropriate to seek these damages.
 A savvy attorney could analyze all the facts of a situation to determine whether to request punitive damages.

-Protect Your Interests with a Clayton County Spinal Cord Injury Attorney
+Protect Your Interests with a Clayton County Spinal Cord Injury Lawyer

 Clayton County allows injured people only a brief window of time to bring a lawsuit—two years from the date of accident in most cases.
 Two years after a spinal cord injury, many people are still recovering.
 They and their families are typically not in a position to be negotiating for a fair settlement.